Cerebrolysin: Nootropic Benefits, Uses, Dosage & Side Effects

 Uses of Cerebrolysin

-Clinically, Cerebrolysin has been approved in many European and Asian countries as an injection for treating cerebrovascular disorders, such as acute ischaemic stroke.
+Clinically, Cerebrolysin has been approved in many European and Asian countries as an injection for treating cerebrovascular disorders, with therapeutic applications extending beyond cognitive enhancement to include treatment of Alzheimer’s disease, traumatic brain injuries, various forms of dementia, neurorehabilitation after stroke, and management of Parkinson’s disease symptoms.

 Additionally, here are some of its key applications: